 It is important to treat ankle pain appropriately in order to get back to normal, everyday activities.
 Upon biomechanical assessment by our podiatry team at TFC podiatry, there are a multitude of ankle pain treatment options which can be used depending on which is best suited to your podiatric needs.
 It is important to determine the exact cause so that we can employ the best therapy for both recovery, as well as prevention of recurrence or exacerbation.

-Depending on the cause of your pain, our podiatrist may decide that the most suitable and effective care plan would be one of the following;
+Depending on the cause of your pain, our podiatrist may decide that the most suitable and best treatment for ankle pain would be one of the following;

 – Rock tape